CSpanias/email-audit/README.md

 A Python-based tool designed to make email configuation reviews more efficient.

-Developed mostly as an educational tool to accompany the [Email Security Explained: SPF, DKIM, DMARC, and MTA-STS](https://mollysec.com/posts/assessing-email-security/) article.
+Developed as an educational tool to accompany the [Email Security Explained: SPF, DKIM, DMARC, and MTA-STS](https://mollysec.com/posts/assessing-email-security/) article.

 It analyses common email security mechanisms and provides a structured assessment consisting of: